Bentix-cs/fivem-greenscreener/README.md

 # fivem-greenscreener

-A small script that allows you to take screenshots of every gta clothing or prop infront of a greenscreen.
+A small script that allows you to take screenshots of every gta clothing, prop/object or vehicle against a greenscreen.
-You can use them for example in your inventory or a clothing shop.
+You can use them for example in your inventory, clothing store or vehicle store.

 ## Using the images

-You are free to use the images in your open source projects if you credit me :)
+You are granted the freedom to utilize the images in your open-source projects with proper accreditation.
-For commercial use you have to contact me on discord so we can discuss the price and conditions.
+For commercial usage, please reach out to me on Discord to discuss pricing and conditions.

-## Service
+## Services Offered

-For some money I will generate the pictures for you (you can send me also your modded clothes) and convert them to a format you decide (recommend .webp).
+For a fee, I offer a service where I generate the images for you.
+You can also send me your custom clothing mods, and I will include them.

-Contact me for that on Discord **ben.001**
+Contact me on Discord at **ben.001** for inquiries.

-## Features
+## Key Features
-- Take screenshots of every gta clothing (addon clothing included)
+- Capture screenshots of every GTA clothing item, including addon clothing
+- Capture screenshots of all objects and props in GTA, including addon props
-- Take screenshots of every object in gta (addon props included)
+- Capture screenshots of every vehicle in GTA, including addon vehicles
-- Comprehensible naming of the screenshots for implementing it in your scripts
+- Screenshots are labeled comprehensively for seamless integration into your scripts
-- Small progress ui
+- Minimalistic progress UI for user convenience
 - Almost completely invisible ped
-- Config for customizing the camera positions
+- Customizable camera positions through configuration settings
-- Config for enabling cycle through textrue variations
+- Option to enable cycling through texture variations
-- Greenscreen gets removed automatically (Thanks to @hakanesnn)
+- Automatic removal of the greenscreen backdrop (courtesy of [@hakanesnn](https://github.com/hakanesnn))
-- Big greenscreen box (Thanks to [@jimgordon20](https://github.com/jimgordon20/jim_g_green_screen))
+- Utilizes a large greenscreen box (thanks to [@jimgordon20](https://github.com/jimgordon20/jim_g_green_screen))

-## Planned
+## Planned Updates
-- Maybe add it for vehicles too
+- Feel free to share any ideas or suggestions for future enhancements!

 ## Installation
 **Dependencies**